djcarter85/codingblog/_posts/2019-01-26-string-formatting-in-dot-net.md

 |`date.ToString("d", new CultureInfo("de-DE"))`|Mittwoch, 2.
 Januar 2019|
 {:.table.table-bordered}

-You can use [`CultureInfo.CurrentCulture`](https://docs.microsoft.com/en-us/previous-versions/dotnet/netframework-4.0/se513yha(v%3dvs.100)) to access the machine's culture, and [`Culture.InvariantCulture`](https://docs.microsoft.com/en-us/previous-versions/dotnet/netframework-4.0/4c5zdc6a(v=vs.100)) to use a non-specific culture.
+You can use `CultureInfo.CurrentCulture` to access the [machine's culture](https://docs.microsoft.com/en-us/dotnet/api/system.globalization.cultureinfo.currentculture), and `Culture.InvariantCulture` to use a [non-specific culture](https://docs.microsoft.com/en-us/dotnet/api/system.globalization.cultureinfo.invariantculture).

-In many cases it is best to specify the culture, especially if you are interacting with another system that expects a value in a particular format.
+It is usually best to specify the culture, especially if you are interacting with another system that expects a value in a particular format.

 ## Composing strings